-Price assessments cover spot activity over the week as well as at close of business and contract prices are also published in Europe.
+Price assessments cover spot activity over the week as well as at close of business in the day, and contract prices are also published in Europe.
 This market intelligence is compiled by our locally-based reporters and commentary includes news on deals taking place, feedstock movements, demand and supply trends, outlooks, regional focus as well as graphs.

 How we can help